LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:
-Elasticsearch creates a bucket for every 7 days and hows the number of documents grouped into each bucket.
+Elasticsearch creates a bucket for every 7 days and shows the number of documents grouped into each bucket.

 ![image](https://user-images.githubusercontent.com/60980933/114788575-f17d8380-9d3e-11eb-90e0-bcee2c7209dd.png)

-2. `Calendar_interval`: The interval may vary.
+`Calendar_interval`: The interval may vary.

 Ex.
-Create a bucket for each month
+Create a bucket for each month.

 Some months have different number of days!

 Syntax: